Search | Directories | Reference Tools

 Resources

-Today we will be discussing principles of universal design of instruction and how to apply these principles to distance learning courses for the benefit of all students, including those with disabilities.
+Today we will be discussing principles of universal design and how to apply these principles to distance learning courses for the benefit of all students, including those with disabilities.

 The objectives of this presentation are to learn the principles of universal design, apply universal design to instruction, and to understand the difference between universal design and accommodation strategies.